daryllxd/lifelong-learning/cooking/freezing-and-thawing.md

 #### Thawing Chicken in the Microwave

 - Unwrap your pieces of chicken.
 Place them in a microwave-safe bowl so that juices do not leak while the chicken is being thawed.
+- Set microwave to defrost.
+If you do not know how long you should defrost your specific amount of chicken for, defrost the meat for 2 minutes.
+Let stand for 1 minute and then check the progress. *Make sure that the chicken does not start to cook.*

+#### Warnings

+- Be sure to wash your hands before and after handling raw chicken.
+- Whole chickens do not thaw well in the microwave.
+You can still use this method for a whole chicken but there is a higher risk of bacterial growth.
+- Avoid defrosting chicken at room temperature on your kitchen counters because if you leave your chicken at room temperature for too long there is a high risk of bacterial growth.
+- *Be sure not to rinse the chicken before cooking because of risk of bacteria transfer as outlined in latest health guidelines.*